gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 In real applications, the simple case above is not always sufficient.
 You might need to display on the same line several MiddleEllipsis components whose widths are defined with `flex-grow` values, which implies that the room that each component has depends on the room that other components take on the same line.
 In this case, the simple syntax above will clip their texts wrongly.
-The reason is that they have no way to know that their widths depend on the content of all of them.
+The reason is that they have no way to know that their widths depend on the content of the others.

 You must gather them in a parent MiddleEllipsis like so:
 ```HTML